-The voluntary regime applies to qualifying transactions that fall outside the 17 Sectors listed above, or are within the 17 sectors but where the trigger event falls short of the acquisition of a controlling shareholding and instead results from:
+The voluntary regime applies to qualifying transactions that fall outside the 17 sectors listed above, or are within the 17 sectors but where the trigger event falls short of the acquisition of a controlling shareholding and instead results from:

-- Acquiring or enhancing a controlling right or interest in a qualifying asset.
+- Acquiring or enhancing a controlling right or interest in a "qualifying asset".
 A qualifying asset is defined as:

 - Tangible moveable property

-These "call in" powers can be exercised at any time while a transaction is in progress or contemplation or, where completed, up to six months after the date BEIS become aware of the non-notified transaction, provided that the trigger event occurred within five years of that date.
+These "call-in" powers can be exercised at any time while a transaction is in progress or contemplation or, where completed, up to six months after the date the Secretary of State become aware of the non-notified transaction, provided that the trigger event occurred within five years of that date.
 Transactions in relation to which this call-in power applies can also be voluntarily notified by the buyer or seller/target, which may be done at any time when in progress or contemplation.

 Interaction with the CMA